illarionov/pixnews-debuglayout/README.md

-# pixnews-debuglayout
+# Compose Debug Layout Toolbox

-A set of tools for Compose to help you align objects: layouts, grids and rulers
+A set of tools for Compose to help you align objects: layouts, grids and rulers.